Moyra Caldecott

-Moyra Caldecott (1 June 1927 – 23 May 2015) was a British author of historical fiction, fantasy, science fiction and non-fiction.
+Moyra Caldecott (née Brown, 1 June 1927 – 23 May 2015) was a South African-born British author of historical fiction, fantasy, science fiction and non-fiction.
 Her works include Guardians of the Tall Stones and The Egyptian Sequence.
+She also wrote under the pseudonym Olivia Brown.

 She was born in Pretoria, South Africa, and moved to London in 1951.
 She married Oliver Caldecott and raised three children.
 She had degrees in English and Philosophy and an M.A. in English Literature.

 In 2000, she became one of the earliest proponents of commercial e-books when she contracted with Mushroom eBooks to re-publish most of her titles in electronic formats.

 She had a reputation as a novelist who wrote as vividly about the adventures and experiences to be encountered in the inner realms of the human consciousness as she did about those in the outer physical world.
 To Moyra, reality was multidimensional.

 In her later years she suffered from progressive aphasia.
 She died peacefully on 23 May 2015, aged 87.

 Biography

 Early life and education

 Moyra was born in Pretoria, South Africa, on 1 June 1927 to Jessica Florence (Harris) and Frederick Stanley Brown.
-Moyra studied at Natal University, obtaining degrees in English Literature and Philosophy and a Master's in English Literature.
-In 1950, she moved to Cape Town and became a lecturer at the university there, where she met Oliver Caldecott, an anti-apartheid campaigner.
+Moyra studied at the University of Natal, obtaining degrees in English Literature and Philosophy and a Master's in English Literature.
+In 1950, she moved to Cape Town and became a lecturer in English at the University of Cape Town, where she met Oliver Caldecott, an anti-apartheid campaigner.
 In 1951, they moved to the UK and married in London.
 Once settled, she took evening classes in geology, religious studies, mythology, archaeology, Egyptian hieroglyphics and pottery.
 She also took up watercolour painting, pottery, batik making and the creation of stained glass.